 Why are they selling aquarium salt for freshwater?

-The salt sold in aquarium shops that is aimed at freshwater aquariums is mis-sold in my opinion.
+The salts sold in aquarium shops that are aimed at freshwater aquariums are mis-sold in my opinion.
 Whilst it may be useful for a salt bath, it has very few other uses.

-Ultimately, it is no different to the salt you have on your table, but it costs quite a bit more and has no permanent place in a freshwater set-up.
+Ultimately, it is no different to the salt you have on your table, but it costs quite a bit more and has no permanent requirement in a freshwater setup.

 So, my advice is that if you are a freshwater fish keeper, then keep it fresh.
-There is no need to add salt unless you are using it for a salt bath.
+There is no need to add salt to your aquarium, but it could have uses against some illnesses by means of a salt bath.

 Found this useful?
 Check out our other articles HERE.